Texture All The Way!

 NOTE: For lowercase letters g, j, p, q, y: Place bottom of the stamp on the thin horizontal blue line that runs through the guide marks.

 After stamping the first line, move the straight stamp guide down and repeat the technique to finish stamping any additional lines.

 TIP: If stamp guide becomes unusable due to rips or markings, then use a new straight stamp guide to complete the project.

+Stamp design stamps of your choice to further personalize the ornament.
 For a spark of color, stamp desired design details with the crystal setter.